maximtop/SampleAdBlocker/performance.md

-# Time to deliver selectors and scripts to content script
+# Time to deliver selectors and scripts to content script (tested on Safari)

 Because we are forced to use a non-persistent background page, we had to decide where we should keep the content blocker service.
 There are several possible ways: